Lemoncode/webpack-by-sample/version 4/01 Styles/02 twitter-bootstrap/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs (at least v 8.9.2) installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _00 Intro/05 JQuery_.
+If you want to follow this step guides you will need to take as starting point sample _01 Styles / 01 Custom CSS_.

 ## steps